UQ Summer/Winter Research Scholarships

 Building Australia’s Literary Culture

-Project Description: This project is part of a larger endeavour led by AustLit to create an awareness of Australian literary culture in the wider public sphere to be launched in 2025.
+Project Description: This project is part of a larger endeavour led by AustLit to create an awareness of Australian literary culture in the wider public sphere to be launched in 2026, to align with AustLit’s 25th anniversary.
 Our aim is to develop and publish an annual calendar of significant events in Australia’s literary history and culture, and establish a framework within which this program can be actualised across the course of that year.
 The scholar will work with the supervisors to develop a calendar of literary events (based on, for example, anniversaries of births, deaths of publications), find works about these in the AustLit database, and update and enhance AustLit records as necessary.
 The scholar will also work with the supervisors to determine what organisations and institutions may have a stake in these events, developing a contact list of academics/public intellectuals – nationally and internationally – who work in the field of Australian literature.
 This project will suit a scholar with a passion for Australian literary culture who is also interested in public engagement.

 Expected outcomes and deliverables: Scholars will gain skills in data collection and curation, skills in advanced search techniques, and valuable contacts in the literary and cultural sectors.
 Scholars will produce a short report at the end of the project with a series of recommendations so they will also gain skills in report writing.